jessibewu/web-API-code-quiz/README.md

 # web-API-code-quiz

 ## Description
-This project is to create a timed quiz on JavaScript fundamentals that stores high scores.
+This project is to create a dynamic timed quiz with JavaScript fundamentals that stores high scores.

 ## Link to deployed application
 https://jessibewu.github.io/web-API-code-quiz/